AEM Center Notes

 Are you ready to put what you learned from the videos into practice?
 This activity will allow you to check your understanding of the new practices you have learned, and you can contact us at any time if questions arise as you explore your new accessibility skills.

-Download the provided Microsoft Word or Google Docs document and apply the techniques discussed in the videos to improve the heading structure, include descriptive hyperlinks that make sense out of context, and add alternative text to the images.
+Use the provided Google Docs document and apply the techniques discussed in the videos to improve the heading structure, include descriptive hyperlinks that make sense out of context, and add alternative text to the images.

 When you are done, use the built-in Office accessibility checker (or the Grackle add-on for Google Suite) to check your work.
 There are also “after” versions of each document you can use as exemplars.